 Pininfarina Battista electric hypercar heading to Monterey

-The Pininfarina Battista electric hypercar – set to become the most powerful road-legal production car ever built, with 1,873bhp – has reached our shores ahead of its official UK debut at the Goodwood Members' Meeting.
+The Pininfarina Battista electric hypercar – set to become the most powerful road-legal production car ever built, with 1,873bhp – has received some front-end design tweaks following a programme of wind-tunnel aerodynamic testing.

 The Battista schedule for Monterey Car Week includes a drive to the firm's House of Pininfarina near Pebble Beach itself, accompanied by other classic models designed by the company.
 This will be the first time the car has been shown since it concluded its wind-tunnel testing programme.

 Last month, Pininfarina's director [of] sports cars Rene Wollmann said the tests were "identical to our expectations following CFD modelling" and that the car was now expected to exceed its initial target range of 280 miles on a single charge.

 Meanwhile, development driver Nick Heidfeld described the Battista's acceleration as "totally mind-blowing and incomparable with any car I have experienced".

 Pininfarina has been developing the design in recent months, with a revised version of the car, finished in Blu Iconica paint, being unveiled at the Turin Outdoor Auto Show in late June.
 The manufacturer described the changes as "reinforc[ing] its hypercar look and feel" and "presenting an even greater visual connection between front and back".